FarronF/limerick-council-meetings/meetings/2021/12/13-Virtual Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 11th October 2021.md

 following public display, the Chief Executive would prepare a report on the submissions

 received, for the members to consider.
+M. Woods confirmed that another workshop for
+---
-M. Woods confirmed that another workshop for--- elected members would be convened in advance of Council Meeting in January.
+elected members would be convened in advance of Council Meeting in January.
 The

 members will make or amend the proposed scheme at the January 2022 Council Meeting.